 - When its hot, add 4 to 5 strands of saffron and set aside.

 Caramelising the onions

-- Heat a tablespoon of oil in a pan.
+- Heat a tbsp of oil in a pan.

 - Add sliced onions and toss well.
 Cook on low medium flame till onions turn pink.

-- Add 1 teaspoon salt and sugar at this stage.
+- Add 1 tsp salt and sugar at this stage.
 Mix well

 - Continue to fry the onions till golden brown.
 Takes 7 to 8 mins